 First, let’s address SIP: Session Initiation Protocol is the de facto standard protocol for establishing, conducting, and ending a VoIP call.
-If you are really interested in technical details, check the Wikipedia entry on SIP or our dedicated blog on SIP for the condensed version.
+If you are really interested in technical details, check our dedicated blogs on SIP, VoIP, or how the two compare.

 SIP is to VoIP as SMTP is to email.
 Just like the standard protocol, SMTP, which allows two email servers to exchange email data, SIP allows two endpoints (IP phones) to connect to one another using a standard protocol.
 Without such a standard, two phones would not share a common set of instructions and guidelines in order to properly exchange packetized voice.